Pacific Alliance backgrounder

 Next steps

-- Canada will continue to press for a new, modern and inclusive FTA that goes beyond existing agreements and that will benefit those that have traditionally been underrepresented, including women, youth, SMEs, and Indigenous Canadians.
+Canada is interested in a new, modern and inclusive FTA that goes beyond existing agreements and that will benefit those that have traditionally been underrepresented, including women, youth, SMEs, and Indigenous Canadians.

 Publication of the final text